Ajgautam01/TRAINING-/README.md

 Starting  Python.

-Python is a popular programming language.
-It was created by Guido van Rossum, and released in 1991.
+**Defination of Python :-** It was created by Guido van Rossum, and released in 1991.Python is a general-purpose, interpreted, high-level programming language popularly used for website development, data analytics and automation.

 It is used for: